 Scholarly Commons Citation

 Schotland, Roy A., "Iowa’s 2010 Judicial Election: Appropriate Accountability or Rampant Passion?"
 (2011).
 Georgetown Law Faculty Publications and Other Works.
-Paper 681.
+681.